nullthefirst/certified/pdfs/biz/README.md

 # Being a Technology Manager

-- Technology Management Skills
+- Technology Management Skills > PATH
   <a href="./skills/" target="_blank"> > See Credentials</a>

-- Leading Technology Teams
+- Leading Technology Teams > PATH
   <a href="#" target="_blank"> > See Credentials</a>

 - Managing Technology Projects > PATH